 Sell on Account

-The sell on account feature in Shopfront allows businesses to facilitate trade accounts on their site which allows orders to be directly placed into Sales Order Processing within their Sage account.
+The sell on account feature in Shopfront allows businesses to facilitate trade accounts on their website which allows orders to be directly placed into Sales Order Processing within their Sage or Pegasus account.

 Instead of trade customers having to go through standard payment processes each time they make an order, Sell on Account allows them to place multiple orders on their account with a click of a button.
 The balance from these orders can then be paid off in full at another time.